pinztrek/nebra-hnt-meshtasticd/README.md

 Often the USB/network daughter card has come loose.
 Occasionally the CM3 daughter card does as well.
 ## Unplug the LORAWAN Concentrator
 You don't want it running with no antenna. **Do not ever run a LORA radio of any type without an antenna connected!**
 * The LORA module is near the bottom of the unit and labeled *LORA Module 1*.
 Gently undo the little metal clips, and the radio module will unplug.
 Set it aside, you may want to use it for a LORAWAN setup down the road.
+* *Todo: Add photo of concentrator*

 ## Unplug the microSD/EEMC from the compute module
 All the units we've seen have shipped with Raspberry Pi CM3 or CM3lite and utilize the microSD card socket on the daughtercard.